Venkateswara Temple, Tirumala: Architecture

-There are three Dwarams (entrances) which lead to Garbhagriha from outside.
-Mahadwaram, also known as padikavali, is the first entrance which is provided through Mahaprakaram (outer compound wall).
-A 50 feet, five storied Gopuram (Temple tower) is constructed over this Mahadwaram with seven Kalasams at its apex.
-Vendivakili (Silver Entrance), also known as Nadimipadikavali, is the second entrance and is provided through SampangiPrakaram (Inner compound wall).
+There are three dvarams (entrances) which lead to the garbhagriha from outside.
+Mahadvaram, also known as padikavali, is the first entrance which is provided through Mahaprakaram (outer compound wall).
+A 50 feet, five storied Gopuram (Temple tower) is constructed over this Mahadvaram with seven kalasams at its apex.
+Vendivakili (Silver Entrance), also known as Nadimipadikavali, is the second entrance and is provided through Sampangi Prakaram (Inner compound wall).
 A three storied Gopuram is constructed over Vendivakili with seven Kalasams at its apex.
-Bangaruvakili (Golden Entrance) is the third entrance which leads into Garbhagriha.
-There are two tall copper images of the Dvarapalakas Jaya-Vijaya on either side of this door.
-The thick wooden door is covered with gold gilt plates depicting the Dasavathaaram of Vishnu.
+Bangaruvakili (golden entrance) is the third entrance which leads into the garbhagriha.
+There are two tall copper images of the dvarapalakas Jaya-Vijaya on either side of this door.
+The thick wooden door is covered with gold gilt plates depicting the Dashavatara of Vishnu.